Devices

 Each device record in Dregs includes:

-All of this is collected automatically by the tracking script.
-You don't need to configure anything — device tracking starts the moment the script loads.
+The tracking script collects all of this automatically.
+You need not configure anything — device tracking starts the moment the script loads.

 Device Fingerprinting